ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 {% endraw %}{% endhighlight %}

 The ``escape`` filter is important because, if you have a double inverted comma inside the value say ``post.description`` then the whole JSON breaks and becomes unusable.
+I also recommend not to use whole content to create JSON because it might result in creating a huge file.

-Make sure that the last value has no comma at the end {: .r}
+Make sure that the last value has no comma at the end.
+{: .r}

 From what I have seen, the value you place at the top will be given priority.
 In the above example, title will be given the highest priority and excerpt gets the lowest.
 Change this as per your requirements.